MicrosoftDocs/customer-voice/cv-docs/forms-pro-transition.md

 **Experience for a new user**

-If you're a new user and try to sign in to Forms Pro, an error is displayed.
+If you're a new user and try to sign in to Forms Pro, an error is displayed after August 30, 2020.
 You must sign in to Dynamics 365 Customer Voice to create surveys.

+> [!NOTE]
+> If you are a customer in US Government Community Cloud, you can continue to use Forms Pro until Dynamics 365 Customer Voice is deployed in US Government Community Cloud.